What does ISO mean in Photography

 What does ISO means in Photography?
 How does ISO affect a photo?
 What ISO should I shoot at?
 Should I choose the lowest one?’

-In this short tutorial you will get all answers.
-Let’s start understanding what is ISO and why matter in Photography.
+In this short article, you will get all answers.
+Let’s start understanding what is ISO and why matters in Photography.

 Traditional ISO in Film Photography

-At traditional photography (when you use film) photography ISO (or ASA) is the indication of how sensitive a film is to light.
-It’s measure by numbers on the films: 100, 200, 400, 800, etc… As low number, more sensitivity to the light and less grain you will get in your photos.
+In traditional photography (when you use film) photography ISO (or ASA) is the indication of how sensitive a film is to light.
+It’s measured by numbers on the films: 100, 200, 400, 800, etc… A low number, more sensitivity to the light, and less grain you will get in your photos.

 ISO in Digital Photography

 It follows the same rules as in film photography.
-It means that as low ISO, you will get less grain and less light.
+It means that as lower ISO, you will get less grain and less light.

 One of the examples to use a high ISO would be shooting the stars.
 To have the possibility to freeze the movement you must increase the ISO to a level where noise doesn’t destroy the image.
-The use of aperture at these situations is usually the lower possible.
-The shutter speed will depend on the another two values.
+The use of an aperture in these situations is usually the lower possible.
+The shutter speed will depend on the other two values.

-As we explained before, you will get grain in your image as a higher ISO you use.
+As we explained before, you will get grain in your image at the higher ISO you use.
 This grain or noise will affect the sharpness of your image.

-In this example you will see the difference between use a low or high ISO.
+In this example, you will see the difference between using a low or high ISO.